Code-Institute-Submissions/EternalCityCrawls/README.md

 ### Calendar

-End users at the moment cannot filter on the boardgame returned by a search or on their own collections.
-Would be great to allow them this possibilities, however the number of categories are highly variables, since they are coming from manual imputing, and this makes implementation of filtering really hard to be useful.
+Users should be able to view a **calendar** and to specify a date for their tour.

 ### Pop Over on Cards

-To allow the end user to have a glimpse about a Boardgame's characteristics, will be nice to have a pop over when hovering over a card, showing a part of the description along, with some major characteristics.
+To allow the end user to have a glimpse about a Tour's characteristics, will be nice to have a pop over when hovering over a card, showing a part of the description along, with some major characteristics.

 ### Rating by the user